-- Land

-- Any buildings or structures on it

-- Movable property intended to permanently serve land
+1. What is included in the term "real estate"?
+The term "real estate" includes the following: Land Any buildings or structures on it Movable property intended to permanently serve land 2.
+What laws govern real estate transactions?
 In Colombia, real estate transactions are governed primarily by the Civil Code.
 Transactions that have commercial purposes are also governed by the Commercial Code.
+3. What is the land registration system?
 There is a national title registration system that covers the entire Colombian territory.
 In this registration, ownership can be verified, as well as where public deeds regarding in rem rights, liens and attachments over the property are registered.
 This system is the only means to verify ownership and mortgages.
+4. Which authority manages the registration of titles?
 Title registration is managed by the Superintendence of Notaries and Registration, through public land registrars ("Land Registrars") located throughout the country.

-- 5. What rights over real property are required to be registered?

-- Transfer of property (i.e., purchase, donation, expropriation)

-- Leases by public deed

-- Mortgages

-- In rem rights (usufruct, easements)

-- Liens and encumbrances

-- 6. What documents can landowners use to prove ownership over real property?
+5. What rights over real property are required to be registered?
+Transfer of property (i.e., purchase, donation, expropriation) Leases by public deed Mortgages In rem rights (usufruct, easements) Liens and encumbrances 6.
+What documents can landowners use to prove ownership over real property?
 Land ownership may only be proven with the property land certificate issued by the respective Land Registrar.
+7. Can a title search be conducted online?
 The Land Registrar has an online system to search property land certificates over real estate properties registered in such offices.
 However, it is not possible to search for the public deeds online.

+This chapter was last reviewed in June 2023